Top Skills and Certifications for the Knowledge Economy

 The Top Skills for the Knowledge Economy

-The job-related skills that employers want in their employees vary by industry and by specific job.
+The job-related skills that employers want in their employees vary by industry and by a specific job.
 However, there are certain skills that are considered extremely important in almost every job in the knowledge economy.
 Generally, the top skills are a mix of soft skills (skills that involve interacting with others) and IT skills.
+These skills can be combined into hybrid skills, which are a mix of hard and soft skills that can enhance a candidate's competitiveness of a job.

 Communication is a critical soft skill for almost everyone.
 Employees need to be able to speak clearly and politely to colleagues, clients, customers, and others.
 Through written and oral communication, workers must be able to convey their innovative ideas, decisions, questions, and more.